History Services Questions Dedicated Staff Media Room

 Queen's River Kayaks: Kayak Rentals/Trips

 Since 2009, we have been offering full-service kayak rentals by the mill on the Queen's River, Wood River, and Pawcatuck River.
-Queen's River Kayak Company operates from late April to the end of August.
+Queen's River Kayak Company operates from late April to October (sometomes September can be difficult, as we are at the Big E).
 To make a reservation, or to get more information, click here.

 On March 30 & 31, 2010, Rhode Island experienced a state of emergency when waters rose to levels that hadn't been seen in over 100 years causing hundreds of people to evacuate their homes and businesses.
 Although the mill was virtually undamaged, the earthen dam and spillways, also owned by Kenyon's Grist Mill suffered severe damage from the excessive rain.
 Our dam was built in 1696 to create a reservoir of water to power various mills on the site.
 It has created a very well established watershed that must be protected and preserved.
 This part of Rhode Island's environment stretches through South Kingstown, Exeter, and North Kingstown.
 The Nature Conservancy’s Queen's River Preserve and the Audubon Society of Rhode Island’s Eppley Preserve and Fisherville Brook Wildlife Sanctuaries rely on this reservoir, which creates a habitat for a variety of wildlife.
 Since the site is privately owned, all of the work that has been done in Usquepaugh on the dam and spillways has been done at Kenyon’s Grist Mill’s expense without federal funding.
 The final estimated costs for the completed restoration project range from $600,000 to $1,000,000.
 We are looking for contributions of work, materials, expertise and funding.
 Please be in touch if you are looking for a very gratifying project to maintain and secure a piece of Rhode Island’s history and environment.
 Click here for more details and photos on the flood.